 So does it change the result by a large number?
 No. But is it correct without inflation?
 Not at all.
 In fact, the result of not using inflation could be the tipping point into a bad decision.

-Where to Access a FREE Social Security Break Even Calculator That Solves These Problems
+Where to Access a FREE Break Even Calculator for Social Security That Solves These Problems

 After several years of personal disdain for break even calculators, I’ve moderated my thoughts.
 As long as an individual understands the limitations of a break even analysis that we’ve discussed above, I do believe there is a benefit in using a break even calculator as a part of your overall decision.

-For that reason, we’ve recently had a one-of-a-kind Social Security Break Even Calculator built for our community.
+For that reason, we’ve recently had a one-of-a-kind break even Calculator for Social Security built for our community.
 There is no charge for you to use this calculator (for now) and simply requires you to set up a free account.

-This Social Security break even calculator addresses the limitations that most other break even calculators available today pose.
+This break even Calculator for Social Security addresses the limitations that most other break even calculators available today pose.
 With our free tool, you can compare various filing ages down to the month.
 We’ve also built in the COLA adjustments to make sure this calculator is as close to real life as possible.

 To access this free calculator, CLICK HERE.
-You’ll be prompted to set up an account, but you only need to provide your name and email address.
+You may be prompted to set up an account, but you only need to provide your name and email address.

-Hopefully, these thoughts on a Social Security Break Even Calculator will help you build a more informed retirement plan.
+Hopefully, these thoughts on a break even Calculator for Social Security will help you build a more informed retirement plan.
 If you still have questions, you could leave a comment below, but what may be an even greater help is to join my FREE Facebook members group.

 It’s very active and has some really smart people who love to answer any questions you may have about Social Security.
 From time to time I’ll even drop in to add my thoughts, too.